xAirx/FullStack-PassionProject/README.md

 ### ** CI/CD github actions setup (extendable for usage across the board)**
 	-   integrate into docker image and simple hosting example
+	-   Docker Swarm and Docker Compose deployments with GitHub Actions

  &nbsp;
  &nbsp;